 Currently, listed companies submit their annual financial reports as a stock exchange release attachment file (pdf) to the national central storage facility for regulated information, either as a separate document or as part of an annual report.
-Following the entry into force of the Commission Regulation on ESEF, the consolidated financial statements in structured format and non-structured other information, such as e.g. the report of the board of directors and the parent company’s separate financial statements, will be included in the XHTML document submitted to the central storage facility .
+Following the entry into force of the Commission Regulation on ESEF, the consolidated financial statements in structured format and non-structured other information, such as e.g. the report of the board of directors and the parent company’s separate financial statements, will be included as zip-file in the XHTML document submitted to the central storage facility .

 In Finland, the Helsinki Stock Exchange (Nasdaq Helsinki) acts as the maintainer of the central storage facility (Officially Appointed Mechanism, OAM) required by the Transparency Directive, to which listed companies submit regulated information.

 Comparability of financial statement information requires detailed reporting using an XBRL taxonomy.
 Numerical data of financial statements can be compared or otherwise utilised across corporate and language boundaries when the numerical data has the same “name tag” in different companies and different countries, translated into each company’s own language.
 XBRL format information is easily transferable to different systems.